 |Anti-money laundering Bank Secrecy Act (BSA)||If subject to the anti-money laundering provisions

-of the BSA, the seller/servicer must:
+of the BSA, the seller/servicer must report all instances

 If the seller/servicer is not subject to the anti-money laundering provisions of the BSA, it must develop internal policies, procedures, and controls to identify suspicious activities that may involve money laundering, fraud, terrorist financing, or other crimes similar to those required by the anti-money laundering provisions of the BSA and its implementing regulations.

 All sellers and servicers must report all instances of suspicious activity related to Fannie Mae loans using the self-report functionality in Loan Quality Connect or those related to Fannie Mae’s business activities to Fannie Mae’s Mortgage Fraud Reporting division (see E-1-03, List of Contacts ) .